Best Shopify Bundle Apps (2026)

 Can I run mix-and-match bundles with the native Shopify Bundles app?

 No. The native app only supports fixed bundles - a defined set of products at a defined price.
-For mix-and-match, use Bundler, Easy Bundle Builder, or Fast Bundle.
+For mix-and-match, use Bundler, Easy Bundle Builder, Rebolt, or a native storefront experience built with Fudge.

 Jacques's signature